 The hunter looked warily at him.

-“I won’t hurt you.”
+“I won”t hurt you.”
 The bear read his anxious mind.
 “And for the food you crave, there shall be plenty.”
-He continued, the hunter following him along a mountain path.
-The bear padding in front, only pausing when he reached a hollow in the rock.
+He continued, the hunter following him, along a mountain path.
+The bear padded along in front, only pausing when he reached a hollow in the rock.

-“This is not where I live, but there is council taking place that we should attend.”
+“This is not where I live, but there is council taking place, that we should attend.”

-The rock rent itself apart to allow them access, dim lights illuminating the darkness beyond.
-The hunter felt the granite beneath his fingers as he edged his way forward.
+The rock rent itself apart, to allow them access, dim lights illuminating the darkness beyond.
+The hunter felt the granite beneath his fingers, as he edged his way forward.
 Ahead, the passage opened out into a vast cave.
 Flames flickered against the stone walls, illuminating a gathering of bears.
-Black bears, brown bears, and cubs were all sat around a chief bear.
-A white bear, whose fur was flecked with gold, padded gently towards the medicine bear.
+Black bears, brown bears, and cubs, were all sitting around a chief bear.
+A white bear, whose fur was flecked with gold, padded gently towards the medicine-bear.
 The others turned as he passed, sniffing the air and grumbling, for they had sensed the hunter.

 “What is that which smells so bad?”
-One said to the chief who replied:
+One said to the chief, who replied:

-“Don’t talk so.
-He maybe a stranger but he has come here to see us.
+“Don”t talk so.
+He maybe a stranger, but he has come here to see us.
 Food is becoming scarce in the mountains, is that not why we have gathered here?”
 The bears nodded in agreement.

 “There are many chestnuts and acorns to the south, but that is where he is from, he who carries the weapons that they use to kill us!”
-A black bear said as he encircled the hunter.
-“Perhaps we should learn to use their weapons and then we would be able to fight them.”
-It said taking the bow and arrow from the hunter.
-From memory it set the arrow to the bow, but as he drew it back, it slipped through his claws and fell to the ground.
+A black bear said, as he circled the hunter.
+“Perhaps, we should learn to use their weapons, and then we would be able to fight them.”
+It said, taking the bow and arrow from the hunter.
+From memory, it set the arrow to the bow but, as he drew it back, it slipped through his claws and fell to the ground.

 “It is no use.”
 The chief said, “We must now prepare for our descent into winter.”
-He said and the bears began to leave.
+He continued, and the bears began to leave.

-The hunter followed the medicine bear out of the cave and onto the mountainside.
-In the cool evening air he watched the procession of the stars overhead.
+The hunter followed the medicine-bear out of the cave, and onto the mountainside.
+In the cool evening air, he watched the procession of the stars overhead.

 “This is where I live.”
-The bear said, leading him into a cave and rolling a stone over the entrance.
+The bear said, leading him into a cave, and rolling a stone over the entrance.
 The hunter seated himself on the damp ground, hunger gnawing at him.
-The bear read his thoughts and rubbed his fore paws together until they were full of chestnuts.
-Gladly the hunter ate but found he was still hungry.
-The bear rubbed his paws together once more until they became full of huckleberries, blackberries and acorns.
-Satiated the hunter lay down and slipped into the world of dreams.
+The bear read his thoughts, and rubbed his fore paws together, until they were full of chestnuts.
+Gladly, the hunter ate, but found he was still hungry.
+The bear rubbed his paws together once more, until they became full of huckleberries, blackberries and acorns.
+Satiated, the hunter lay down, and slipped into the world of dreams.
 He felt himself tracking his way through the stars.
-The great celestial bear at his side.
-The deep wisdom of the earth sinking into his mind.
+The great celestial bear was at his side, the deep wisdom of the earth sinking into his mind.

-Months passed this way, until on the first days of spring, the wild flowers bloomed beneath the mountains.
-The long sleep of winter fell from the hunter and he awoke.
-The snow had melted and although he still walked like a man, his body was covered in hair.
-Turning to the bear, he saw that the winter had cleaved the fat from his bones, and left him gaunt.
+Months passed this way until, in the first days of spring, the wild flowers bloomed, beneath the mountains.
+The long sleep of winter fell from the hunter, and he awoke.
+The snow had melted and, although he still walked like a man, his body was covered in hair.
+Turning to the bear, he saw that the winter had clawed the fat from his bones, and left him gaunt.

-“Spring will call forth the hunters from your tribe here to the mountains.”
-The bear paused to roll away the stone, sunlight creeping over the ground to illuminate the hunter.
+“Spring will call forth the hunters from your tribe, here, to the mountains.”
+The bear paused, to roll away the stone, sunlight creeping over the ground, to illuminate the hunter.
 “They will not kill you, but they will kill me and skin me.”
 The hunter shook his head, but he knew in his heart that it was true.